SrAB1/Diplomski-rad/README.md

 This app needs web or local server for normal functioning.
-Download the .zip file and unzip it in the /www or similar folder within WampServer/XAMPP or similar software(for local environment), RENAME the main app folder from "Diplomski-rad-masterr" to "Diplomski-rad" and then run the app.
+Download the .zip file and unzip it in the /www or similar folder within WampServer/XAMPP or similar software(for local environment), RENAME the main app folder from "Diplomski-rad-master" to "Diplomski-rad" and then run the app.
 Everything should work properly.